 Study of historical and contemporary roles of media and its pervasiveness in society as it relates to culture, politics and education.
-Prerequisites: ENG101 or ENG107.
+Prerequisites: A grade of C or better in ENG101 or ENG107.
 (MCO120 is not offered every semester.)

-MCO220 3 credits 3 periods

-Cultural Diversity and the Media
+MCO220 3 credits 3 periods Cultural Diversity and the Media

 Images of the diverse cultures and gender issues within the U.S. media.
 Exploration of racial and gender roles which shape the media as well as media roles which influence U.S. race relations and racial change.
 Roles, contributions, and challenges of the minority press in the United States.
-Prerequisites: ENG101, or ENG107.
+Prerequisites: A grade of C